Mission Driven Teams

 3. User Engagement

-Create direct, unfiltered connections between your team members and end users.
-The goal is to replace second-hand, "watered down" user feedback with authentic, firsthand experiences.
-When developers, designers, and QA engineers see users' struggles and successes directly, they build genuine empathy and make better product decisions based on real user needs rather than assumptions.
+Create direct, unfiltered connections between the team and end users.
+Replace second-hand feedback with firsthand experience.
+When devs, designers, and QA see struggles and successes directly, they build real empathy and make better decisions from real needs, not assumptions.

 Before: Filtered User Feedback